brillout/wildcard-api/docs/intro.template.md

 ## Tailored Approach

-###### Why tailored

-To see why a tailored API makes sense, let's imagine we want to implement a new feature for our todo example app:
+To see why a tailored API makes sense, let's imagine we want to implement a new feature for our todo app:
 We want a page that shows all the todos that the user has shared with someone.

 Getting our list of shared todos is very difficult with a RESTful/GraphQL API.
-(You'd most likely need to extend the RESTful/GraphQL API in a clunky and unnatural way.)
+(You'd need to extend the RESTful/GraphQL API in a clunky and unnatural way.)
 In general,
 any data requirement that doesn't fit the schema of a generic API is problematic.

 But with a tailored API, it's easy:
 We simply create a new endpoint that uses SQL to query the list of shared todos.
-(The SQL query would join the tables `Todo` and `SharedWith`.)
 We can "directly" run SQL queries and we don't have to go over the indirection of a generic API.

-We could create a generic API with Wildcard but we choose not to.
-Because a tailored API is more flexible than a generic API.
-(And also easier and more performant.)

 ###### Full backend power